Tritonia Two

 Tritonia drakensbergensis, Maclear, Cameron McMasterTritonia drakensbergensis, Naudes Nek, Cameron McMasterTritonia drakensbergensis, Woodcliffe, Cameron McMasterTritonia drakensbergensis, Woodcliffe, Cameron McMaster

 Tritonia dubia Eckl. ex Klatt has pink to orange flowers with dark veins spirally arranged in dense spikes.
 It is found on clay slopes in renosterveld and open bush in the southeastern Cape and blooms in early spring.
-Grown from seed from Silverhill Seed listed as Ixia pumillo, it is now correctly identified.
+Height: 12-25 cm.
+Grown from Silverhill Seed listed as Ixia pumillo, it is now correctly identified.
 The second picture showed plants blooming the next year.
 This species is the first to bloom for me, often blooming in March months before the other species.
 Photos by Mary Sue Ittner and Cameron McMaster.

 Tritonia dubia, Mary Sue IttnerTritonia dubia, Mary Sue IttnerTritonia dubia, Cameron McMaster